 - How to engage stakeholders and ensure organisations act?

-Impact-Weighted Accounts – or IWAs – are a way for organisations quantify their impacts.
+Impact-Weighted Accounts, or IWAs, are a way for organisations to quantify their impacts.
 The uptake of compiling and publishing IWAs is a key step in the transformation of our economy into an impact economy: a sustainable economy that creates value for everyone.

 What are Impact-Weighted Accounts?

 Impact-Weighted Accounts (or IWAs) supplement traditional financial accounts.
 They add information on impacts through quantitative and valued accounts.
-This shows the value creation or reduction to all stakeholders of an organisation: employees, customers, the environment and the broader society.
-IWAs have a broad view on value.
-It includes Financial, Manufactured, Intellectual, Natural, Social and Human Capital.
+This shows the value creation or reduction for all an organisation’s stakeholders: employees, customers, the environment and the broader society.
+IWAs take a broad view on value through Financial, Manufactured, Intellectual, Natural, Social and Human Capital.